-Who’s the best person to see?
-A Physiotherapist or a Sports Therapist?
+Who’s the best person for my injury – a Physiotherapist or a Sports Therapist?

-The first thing to note is Jordan is a GRADUATE Sports Therapists (holds a Degree in Sports Therapy).
+The first thing to note is that all our Sports Therapists are GRADUATE Sports Therapists (meaning they hold a Degree in Sports Therapy).
 This is really important as anybody can be a Sports Therapist so please do be careful who you see, we will cover more on this later in the blog.

 Both Physiotherapists and Graduate Sports Therapists have undertaken and completed a University Degree in their chosen field of study (either Physiotherapy or Sports Therapy).